electricimp/reference/webservices/wunderground/README.md

 ### getForecast(*cb, [extended]*)
 The *getForecast* method sends an asyncronus request to Wunderground.
 If the optional *extended* parameter is set to true, a request for a 10 day forecast will be sent, otherwise the default behavior is (extended set to false) to request a 3 day forcast.
-The callback is passed three parameters (error, Wunderground's response, data).
+The callback is passed three parameters (error, Wunderground's response, Wunderground's forecast data).
 For a full list of fields included in the response table see [Wunderground's documentation](http://www.wunderground.com/weather/api/d/docs?d=data/forecast&MR=1).
 For quick reference data includes :

 - **Text Forecast Array** (txt_forecast.forecastday)
 	- **Time of Day Discription** (txt_forecast.forecastday[arrIndex].title)